ZL-Audio/zl-audio.github.io/content/en/plugins/zlcompressor/manual.md

 **Curve Thickness**

-thickness of the magnitude analyzer
+Controls thickness of the magnitude analyzer

+**Tooltip**

+Choose the tooltip language.
+It will take effect when the plugin window is re-opened.
 #### Bottom Buttons